 Don’t wait in another line at the airport!
-Print your boarding pass at home or check-in via your smart phone.
+Print your boarding pass at home or check-in via your smartphone.
 Save yourself the hassle!

 Have a backup plan

 Weather, mechanical issues, missed connections or late arriving flights can wreak havoc on your carefully laid plans.
-Make sure you make plans for a one hour delay, multiple hour delay or a complete cancellation.
+Make sure you make plans for a one hour delay, multiple hour delays or a complete cancellation.
 Have a social story ready that will visually tell your child about the delay and what may happen next.

 Take a deep breath and smile

 You have spent time planning and preparing.
 The day is finally here.
 Take a deep breath smile and enjoy this special time with your family!